defold/doc/docs/en/tutorials/snake.md

 ## Creating new folders in Assets pane

-Very little is needed in terms of graphics for a minimalistic Snake clone.
+Very little is needed in terms of graphics for a minimalist Snake clone.
 One 16⨉16 green segment for the snake, one white block for the obstacles and one, smaller red block representing the food.

 First, create a directory for the assets in the Defold Editor: